lovelysystems/lovely-gradle-plugin/README.md

 ### Tasks

-  * `printVersion`: prints out the version of the project
+  * `printVersion`: Prints out the version of the project
   * `createTag` - Creates a new git tag for the current version and pushes the tag to the upstream

 The `createTag` task validates the state of the current work tree and only allows to tag the version